What U.S. Employers Should Know About COVID-19 Testing – Part 2

 A positive result can be misleading, it can mean you have developed antibodies from a COVID-19 virus or it could mean that you have developed antibodies from a virus from the same family of viruses (called coronaviruses).
 At present, the Center for Disease Control (CDC) does not know if the presence of antibodies means a person is immune to the COVID-19 virus or how long that protection may last.
 The EEOC prohibits employers from requiring antibody testing before allowing employees to re-enter the workplace as potentially discriminatory under the ADA.

-- Best Use Case: Really reserved for medical/research purposes at this time with no role in employment testing
+Best Use Case: Antibody tests are generally reserved for medical/research purposes at this time with no role in employment testing.

 3. Nucleic Acid Detection Testing (also known as PCR and molecular testing)